 We all recognise the need to be compliant, but Customs regulations are becoming increasingly complex and the penalties for infringements becoming more severe.
-In recent years, HMRC has been increasing its audits and site visits to traders, imposing four figure fines for individual errors, which is why our experts guide you through classification, valuation and Customs regimes, to keep you compliant.
+In recent years, HMRC has been increasing its audits and site visits to traders, imposing four figure fines for individual errors which is why, as your Customs agent, our experts will guide you through classification, valuation and Customs regimes, to keep you compliant.

 Keeping you compliant

 As as experieced Customs agent Unsworth offers the full range of import and export Customs clearance services and can guide you through the regulation, compliance and Customs requirements that apply in your situation, offering advice and solutions for all your needs.
 Our team is experienced in dealing with the most complex Customs declarations and regimes, dealing with documentation and licensing requirements, legal and insurance concerns.

 Unsworth’s Customs agent technology and systems are directly linked to HMRC, which means you can be assured that our clearance process is fast, efficient and simple.
 Our ‘one-click’ tracking tool has a live feed as HMRC confirm clearance, so you can see your shipment’s updated status instantly.

 Unsworth Customs agent hold AEO-F accreditation, which means fewer import physical and documentary checks and provides access to the full spread of Customs regimes and simplified procedures under the National Export System (NES).
 Our systems integrate directly with HMRC’s declaration system, including the new CDS, which is currently preparing to go live.

 - Helpful advice and guidance for UK Customs Clearance

 - Same day Customs Clearance and delivery from all major airports and sea ports

 - Secure storage for your import shipment after clearance